 - Have significant savings

-- First time home that you might outgrow quickly
+- Are buying a home that you might outgrow quickly

-- Not sure you like the house, but its livable
+- Aren’t sot sure you like the house, but its livable

 - Understand how the financial markets work